Peripheral Component Interconnect: Data phases

 This continues the address cycle illustrated above, assuming a single address cycle with medium DEVSEL, so the target responds in time for clock 3.

 However, at that time, neither side is ready to transfer data.
 For clock 4, the initiator is ready, but the target is not.
 On clock 5, both are ready, and a data transfer takes place (as indicated by the vertical lines).
 For clock 6, the target is ready to transfer, but the initiator is not.
 On clock 7, the initiator becomes ready, and data is transferred.
 For clocks 8 and 9, both sides remain ready to transfer data, and data is transferred at the maximum possible rate (32 bits per clock cycle).

 In case of a read, clock 2 is reserved for turning around the AD bus, so the target is not permitted to drive data on the bus even if it is capable of fast DEVSEL.

 Fast DEVSEL# on reads

-A target that supports fast DEVSEL could in theory begin responding to a read the cycle after the address is presented.
+A target that supports fast DEVSEL could in theory begin responding to a read on the cycle after the address is presented.
 This cycle is, however, reserved for AD bus turnaround.
 Thus, a target may not drive the AD bus (and thus may not assert TRDY#) on the second cycle of a transaction.
-Note that most targets will not be this fast and will not need any special logic to enforce this condition.
+Most targets will not be this fast and will not need any special logic to enforce this condition.